Reconfigurable mechanical vibrations laboratory kit: (3) Application

-In this setup, the top panel of the housing assembly is rotated 90 degrees and mounted on the front face of the housing.
-This allows the speaker to be mounted with the drive axis horizontal.
-A thin, rectangular sheet metal beam is clamped to the drive rod on the speaker using nuts, which allows the beam to oscillate over each magnet.
-The base panel of the housing is shifted outwards such that it lies directly under the speaker, and another sheet metal plate is fastened to the surface of the base panel to allow the magnets to be positioned and held securely in place.
-Students are then asked to experimentally observe three regimes as the amplitude of the vibration is increased progressively: (1) small oscillations about one of the equilibrium positions, (2) chaotic/irregular oscillation between the two equilibrium positions, (3) large periodic oscillations passing over both equilibrium positions on each cycle.
-Students are additionally asked to numerically simulate Duffing’s equation to generate three phase portraits that correspond qualitatively to the 3 regimes observed in the experiment.
+In this setup, the top panel of the housing assembly is rotated 90 degrees (as compared to the configuration shown in Figure 1) and mounted on the front face of the housing.
+This configuration allows the shaker to be mounted with the drive axis horizontal.
+A thin, { ferromagnetic} rectangular sheet metal beam is clamped to the drive rod on the shaker using nuts, which allows the beam to oscillate over each magnet.
+The base panel of the housing is shifted outwards such that it lies directly under the shaker, and another sheet metal plate is fastened to the surface of the base panel to allow the magnets to be positioned and held securely in place.
+Students are then asked to experimentally observe three regimes as the amplitude of the vibration is increased progressively: (1) small oscillations about one of the equilibrium positions, (2) chaotic/irregular oscillations between the two equilibrium positions, (3) large periodic oscillations passing over both equilibrium positions on each cycle.
+Students are additionally asked to numerically simulate Duffing’s equation to generate three phase portraits that correspond qualitatively to the three regimes observed in the experiment.
 Students are also encouraged to adjust parameters in both the experiment and simulation in order to identify other possible vibration modes in this system.